We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Clean your shower floor or tub thoroughly with a Scotch Brite Pad and dry it completely.

 - Mark off the area of the floor that you want to apply the formula.
 I recommend taping off the rectangular area where you stand most.
-You can also tape strips so that the floor has alternating lines of rough and smooth surfaces, similar to how you’d apply anti-slip adhesive treads.
+Another option is to tape strips so that the floor has alternating lines of rough and smooth surfaces, similar to how you’d apply anti-slip adhesive treads.

 - Pour the formula into the area that you marked off.